gantry/docs/pages/01.gantry5/01.basics/03.installation/docs.md

 ## Downloading Gantry

-Gantry requires to major parts to function.
+Gantry requires two major parts to function.
 The first is the Gantry framework itself, a collection including the Gantry component, library, and associated plugins.
 This is the base by which the second part, a Gantry-powered theme functions.

 * **Gantry 5**: This contains the Gantry 5 framework and its associated bits and pieces (library, component, and plugins).
 * **Theme**: This contains just the theme/template.